-There is a clutter of songs, hence shelf life suffers: Hariharan
+There’s a clutter of songs today, hence their shelf life suffers-Hariharan

 Soumya Vajpayee (HINDUSTAN TIMES; August 27, 2022)